OpenEuroLLM/non_web_data/README.md

 <h3>1.2 Recording resources in the shared Google sheets</h3>

 We share a [Google sheets](https://docs.google.com/spreadsheets/d/1ERMeyCK1gKepeToE2TkwSuv_xYyQbggwaCYIIp3k-Y0/edit?gid=0#gid=0) document where we need to add every data source and its relevant or helpful information.
 Some of the information has pre-defined dropdown lists.
-Increasing the options in these lists is possible, but only if there is no other preexistent suitable (or near suitable) option available.
+Increasing the options in these lists is possible, but please check carefully if no other preexistent suitable (or near suitable) option is available.

 There are also columns without predefined options that need a specific format: